andretheronsa/TrigNetPy/README.md

 confusion for data on the same days for the same stations over different years.
 The short year (15, 16, 17 etc.) is therefore prefixed to the file name.

+# Extract_height.py
+Small little script to extract all the WGS84 heights from the bulk downloaded zip files.
+Run in the folder containing the downloaded files.
+It crates a CSV with the height files

 # Installation
 Only Python3 is required to run.